Chapter 20: Lamentation

 “I am not the Order!”
 Nightshade snapped.
 “I am Wiccan but my parents gave unto me a soul and a conscience and their words of love shaped my heart.
-I never spoke to them again nor my sisters though I watched them from afar.
+I never spoke to them again nor my new sisters though I watched them from afar.
 I used to go to Accyngate in disguise and sit in the malls and bazaars hoping to catch a glimpse of them till I thought my heart would shatter like thin glass.
-In the end, Mother Moss stopped me going as I would weep for weeks and fail in my tasks at the Retreat.
-So we built our coven and awaited the End of All Things though Mother Moss would leave us often, following this vision or that vision.
-The Plague came, and thanks to our friends in Exodus, we had access to the vaccines and remained immune.”
+Mother Moss eventually stopped me going as I would weep for weeks and fail in my tasks at the Retreat.
+So we built our coven and awaited the End of all Things though Mother Moss would leave us often, following this vision or that vision.
+The Plague came, and thanks to Professor Farzad and our friends in Exodus, we had access to the vaccine and we gained immunity.”

 “Was the Retreat the place that the Light-Father spoke of?
 The Hill Where It Never Rains?
 I wish I could’ve seen it.”

-She grasped her staff and used it to get to her feet as if wearied by the weeping.
+She grasped her staff and used it to get to her feet, wearied by her remorse.
 She smiled down at Mouse and laid a hand upon her head.
 “Bless you, little Mouse for Moss was right: I needed to remember Bordan and Kendra and the love they had for me and to come to terms with all the terrible things I’ve done since then.
 At the Abbey I killed many Brothers and we forced those men to shoot many of their brethren.
-We do what we have to do to cleanse this world of the Order but we must never become cold to the suffering of others no matter how dark their hearts are.”
+We must do what we have to do to cleanse this world of the Order but we must never become cold to the suffering of others no matter how corrupt their hearts are.”